Giant cuttlefish: In popular culture

 The upper Spencer Gulf cuttlefish aggregation is celebrated each year by Cuttlefest, an event hosted by the City of Whyalla.

 In May 2009, D'Faces of Youth Arts and Snuff Puppets produced a live theatre performance for Come Out Festival.
 It featured several large cuttlefish puppets and appeared in Adelaide's Victoria Square, at the Adelaide Airport and at a Whyalla performance.
 Some controversy surrounded the performances after a participant in the project was openly critical of the plan to build a desalination plant at Point Lowly.
 The major sponsor of Come Out Festival in 2009 was the BHP Billiton Youth Fund, the same company which proposed to construct the desalination plant.
 The overarching theme of the festival that year was 'Colliding Worlds'.
 BHP Billiton has not sponsored the Come Out Festival since the 2009 event.

-During the Adelaide Fringe Festival in March 2012, the RiAus presented Sepia, an original work by Welsh playwright, Emily Steel.
+During the Adelaide Fringe Festival in March 2012, the Royal Institution of Australia presented Sepia, an original work by Welsh playwright, Emily Steel.
 Set in Whyalla, the play told the story of the fictitious character Neil, the proprietor of a caravan park who was struggling to come to terms with the cuttlefish decline whilst trying to keep his family together.
 The play also featured at the Melbourne Fringe Festival.
-Presenting partner RiAus is sponsored by the oil and gas company Santos.
+Presenting partner the Royal Institution of Australia is sponsored by the oil and gas company Santos.
 Santos was responsible for hydrocarbon groundwater contamination at Port Bonython, adjacent to the cuttlefish breeding grounds, first discovered in 2008.

 In 2014, the Adelaide Fringe Festival launched Stobie the Disco Cuttlefish, a 13 m electrified cuttlefish puppet, equipped with strobing, coloured lighting and a sound system.
 Stobie the Disco Cuttlefish first appeared during the Adelaide Fringe Opening Parade, then performed with a troupe of dancers each Saturday night during the festival.
 The soundtrack to the performance included samples from the Bee Gees hit "Stayin' Alive" and the entire theme song from the movie Fame.

 In 2016, underwater photographer Scott Portelli's image Cuttlefish aggregation won the national first prize (Australia) in the 2015 Sony World Photography Awards—the world's biggest photography competition.

-The mass aggregation of giant cuttlefish at Point Lowly has inspired the development of a retro computer game called Cuttle Scuttle.
+The mass aggregation of giant cuttlefish at Point Lowly inspired the development of a retro computer game called Cuttle Scuttle.